ACADEMIC

 Introduction

-The teaching of English for first and second language speakers covers the entire area of language used for practical and expressive ends, and the domain of literature.
-The curriculum is, of necessity, more a description of skills, techniques and accomplishments than a body of knowledge.
 There are five lessons each week and three groups – two parallel ability groups and a third smaller group for those students whose English has not reached a level of parity with their mother tongue.
 The intention is for students of this group to obtain a thorough grounding in English that will make them suitable candidates for the examination open to first language speakers in Years 11 and 13, IGCSEs, AS and A2 Levels.

 Content